Yngwie Malmsteen: 2010–present

 On 8 May 2021, Yngwie Malmsteen was reported to have launched the Parabellum album and video for the "Paganini-referencing" track "Wolves at the Door".
 Since COVID-19 restrictions prevented touring, Malmsteen had more time to record the album, and was "clearly delighted with the results."

+On 17 July 2023, Yngwie Malmsteen announced his first-ever interactive video guitar masterclass on TrueFire.
+Yngwie uses a variety of backing tracks pulled from 10 of his most popular songs as the framework for the masterclass and the way in which he demonstrates his creative process, technical skills, and performance insights.
+It was released on 31 July 2023.